ahayashi/chapel-gpu/_sources/index.rst.txt

 Chapel GPU Documentation
 ================================

-.. note:: This document is mostly complete, but still under internal review.
-If you wish to try Chapel-GPU right now, please use `the feature/explicit branch <https://github.com/ahayashi/chapel-gpu/tree/feature/explicit>`_.
-We'll soon release version 0.2.0, which includes all the features described in this document, and update `the master branch <https://github.com/ahayashi/chapel-gpu>`_ accordingly.

 Overview
 --------
 This document describes the following two Chapel modules that facilitate GPU programming in Chapel: